yasar-arafath/Billing-System-In-Python/docs/README.md

 ***

 ## (Full Documentation)
-It is tied in with composing a program in python of an electronic store that offers electronic machines like phone, laptop and HDD etc.
+It is tied in with composing a program in python of an McDonald's store that offers McDonald's machines like bacon, sausage and HOTCAKES etc.

 ## Purpose
-The primary motivation behind composing this coursework is to build up a program in python, utilizing loop concept as well as file read and write for the given scenario of an electronic store.
+The primary motivation behind composing this coursework is to build up a program in python, utilizing loop concept as well as file read and write for the given scenario of an McDonald's store.
 It ought to likewise module algorithm, pseudocode, flowchart and data structure of the program.
 ## Problem statement
 The issue offered was to build up an application which read the text document and show the data accessible.
 After that the program should to create a invoice for a customer or consumer, with each purchase of the given item.
 Likewise, after each purchase of some products the stock should be refreshed in same text file.
 ## Aim and objectives